soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 ## First, here's what I love about working in games

 * **The opportunity to use the extent of my unique talents to work on something worthwhile**.
 Isn't this what we all want?
 Well, in games, you can have this!
 * A general "you can be yourself" culture.
-(I hate companies with dress policies--please let me wear a comfy sweatshirt and jeans to work.)
 * Clear goals and purpose.
 * Being around smart and creative people who are deeply passionate and **serious** about what they do.
 * Art, problem solving, and creativity.
 All the time.